 It’s impossible to overestimate the importance of timeliness in a service reminder guide.
 If you are the first to inform customers of an upcoming service, you are far less likely to miss out on their business.
 So you need to be systematic about reminding yourself well in advance of a service due date.
 Service reminders need to be sent early to allow your customers to make a decision and get back to you, but you also need to ensure you’ll be available for the work order.
 An electrical contractor software will prove very helpful for electrician scheduling challenges such as these.

 The best time to send a service reminder depends on your business, but a good rule of thumb is to send out reminders around a month before they’re due.
+Recurring services shouldn’t come as a surprise to the customer, so a reasonable heads-up is to be expected.
 Send a reminder too early and the customer is likely to ignore it; send it too late and the customer might contact the competition.

 It’s a good idea to establish a process to ensure you send reminders regularly, at the same time each month for example, to guarantee you don’t forget any!